BungHolem32/emailService/README.md

 # EmailService

-sending mail never been so easy.
+sending mail never been so easy !!

-this service based on the package swift mailer without any service
+this service based on the package swift mailer.

-This Service have one method called sendEMail(Array $message)
+This Service have one method called sendEMail(Array $message).

 **USAGE:**